dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     public abstract class StoredProcedureBase<TReturn, TParameters> {...}

 One *TReturn* defines the type of the which the stored procedure is to return and the other *TParameters* defines a class for the stored procedure parameters.
 If we wish to inherit from this class (which we must for the framework to function correctly) then we would have to provide a class for each.
-As our procedure neither returns any values or takes any parameters we need to explictly stat this.
+As our procedure neither returns any values or takes any parameters we need to explicitly state this.
 The framework already provides us with concrete classes that can be used when there is no return type and or no parameter type.
 These both exist in the **Dibware.StoredProcedureFramework** namespace and are:

 #### NullStoredProcedureParameters
     /// <summary>